 Limit Orders (Rule 11.8(b)).
 The Exchange proposes to state that a Limit Order may also include a TIF instruction of RHO or GTX, in addition to IOC, FOK, Day or GTD.
 In addition, Limit Orders with a TIF instruction of IOC that do not include a Book Only 43 instruction and will be eligible for routing away pursuant to Rule 11.11, while Limit Orders with a TIF instruction of FOK will not.
-This is designed to provide additional detail regarding the operation of Limit Order and is consistent with BATS Rule 11.13(a)(2), which states, in sum, that "[w]ith respect to an order that is eligible for routing, the System will designate orders as IOCs and will cause such orders to be routed to one or more Trading Centers.'
+This is designed to provide additional detail regarding the operation of Limit Order and is consistent with BATS Rule 11.13(a)(2), which states, in sum, that "[w]ith respect to an order that is eligible for routing, the System will designate orders as IOCs and will cause such orders to be routed to one or more Trading Centers."

 Rule 11.8(b)(11) describes the application of the re-pricing instruction to comply with Regulation SHO to Limit Orders.
 The Exchange proposes to amend this paragraph to reflect the decommissioning of Short Sale Price Adjust and Short Sale Price Sliding in order to align and streamline its short sale pricing functionality with BATS Rule 11.9(g)(5) with no substantive differences from existing BATS Rules or functionality.
-The Exchange proposes to replace the reference to the Hide Not Slide instruction in Rule 11.8(b)(11) with Displayed Price Sliding to reflect the name change discussed above.
 The Exchange also proposes to delete Rule 11.8(b)(12) regarding the re-pricing of Routed and Returned orders as this functionality will not be available upon the Exchange being migrated to BATS technology as discussed above.
-Lastly, the Exchange proposes to renumber Rule 11.8(b)(13) regarding the re-pricing of non-displayed orders as 11.8(b)(12).
+Lastly, the Exchange proposes to renumber Rule 11.8(b)(13) regarding the re-pricing of nondisplayed orders as 11.8(b)(12) and rename it "Re-Pricing of Non-Displayed Limit Orders and Limit Orders of Odd Lot Size" and to make minor amendments to correspond to the repricing of orders of Odd Lot size discussed above.